scalar-labs/scalardb-samples/spring-data-sample/README.md

 ...
 ```

-## Clean up
+## Cleanup

-To stop Cassandra, run the following command:
+To stop Cassandra and shut down the sample application, run the following command:

 ```shell
 $ docker-compose down
 ```